PeterWANGHK/DASE7505_student/README.md

 Follow the comments in ```motions.py``` to implement these motions for the robot, there is one function for each of these motions.

-For real robots, you will need to tune your robot's motion parameters to make sure it fits into the classroom space.

 ## Part 3 - Implement the data reading and logging
 To read from the sensors (IMU, Lidar, wheel encoders), you need to: